crestalnetwork/intentkit-xmtp-agent/LLM.md

 When you generate git commit message, always start with one of feat/fix/chore/docs/test/refactor/improve.
 Title Format: `<type>: <subject>`, subject should start with lowercase.
 Only one-line needed, do not generate commit message body.

 ### Github Release
-1. Please use gh command to do it.
-2. Make a `git pull` first.
+1. Make a `git pull` first.
-3. Find the last version number using `git tag`, diff with it, summarize the release note to changelog.md for later use, don't commit this temporary file.
+2. Find the last version number using `git tag`, diff with it, summarize the release note to changelog.md for later use, don't commit this temporary file.
 Regardless of release or pre-release, we use the unified vX.X.X as the version number without adding a suffix.
 Calculate the version number of this release.
 Add a diff link to release note too, the from and to should be the version number.
-4. And also insert the release note to the beginning of RELEASE_NOTES.md (This file contains all history release notes, don't use it in gh command)
+3. And also insert the release note to the beginning of RELEASE_NOTES.md (This file contains all history release notes, don't use it in gh command)
-5. Made an extra git add, commit, push for new release notes changes.
+4. Made an extra git add, commit, push for new release notes changes.
-6. Construct `gh release create` command, calculate the next version number, use changelog.md as notes file in gh command.
+5. Construct `gh release create` command, calculate the next version number, use changelog.md as notes file in gh command.
-7. Use gh to do release only, don't create branch, tag, or pull request.
+6. Use gh to do release only, don't create branch, tag, or pull request.